Why The Fender Princeton Reverb Is Still The Best Amp Out There

 Why I use one of the most iconic guitar amps in history, both in the realm of recording as well as live?
 There are many good reasons why.
 This amp basically ticks all the boxes a guitarist has.
 When it comes to a clean, slightly or out of whack overdriven tone.
 The size, the weight and overall user friendliness.
-It’s sonic character is easy to shape due to great pedal-response.
+In recording it’s sonic character is so easy to shape due to great pedal-response.
+But also just whack it on the volume, give it the treble and it properly rocks.
+It can really perform and shine in different styles.
 That’s why it suits so many different players in the industry.

 It’s also has some looks, don’t you think?